MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-aad-connect-objects-attributes.md

 There are multiple components involved in the process of importing or exporting data to and from Azure AD, which can cause issues, including:
 - Issues with connectivity to the internet
-- Internal firewalls and ISP connectivity problems (e.g., blocked network traffic)
+- Internal firewalls and ISP connectivity problems (for example, blocked network traffic)
 - The Azure AD Gateway in front of DirSync Webservice (also known as, the AdminWebService endpoint)
 - The DirSync Webservice API itself
 - The Azure AD Core directory service